How to Use Local SEO to Grow Your Small Business

 Local SEO is a crucial part of the online strategy for any business hoping to attract customers from specific locations to their online store.

-Establishing a local SEO strategy using the tips laid out in this article will help you whether your goal is to drive local traffic to your website or encourage more customers to your in-person store or services.
+Establishing a local SEO strategy using the tips we’ve laid out in this article will help you whether your goal is to drive local traffic to your website or encourage more customers to your in-person store or services.

 Now that we’ve answered the question, what is local SEO, and given you plenty of tips to improve your website’s local SEO, it’s time to start implementing your own local SEO strategy.
 Make sure to let us know in the comments what you found most useful from this article and what you’d like to see next!